Is This Netflix's Most Disturbing True Crime Thriller Yet?

 The documentary series also dives into how connecting with the world at large via the internet can be a good and bad thing.
 Magnotta was fueled by the attention he received online from his acts of violence, but the internet was also the place where a group of people came together to attempt to stop him from creating further harm.

-Don’t F***k With Cats premieres on Netflix December 16, 2019.
+Don’t F***k With Cats premieres on Netflix Canada December 18, 2019.
 You can watch the trailer below.
 (Warning: The trailer features disturbing video footage, and caution is strongly advised.)

 Advertisement